 If you’re making a lot of resin jewellery in big batches then it’s cost-effective to use epoxy resin.
 Lots of people ask me what brand to buy but I always found the unbranded rigid casting epoxy like this one to be best.
 Sadly EcoResin is a no-go and I nearly lost my business due to dozens of pieces going yellow.
 Usually you get epoxy resin in two bottles, part A and part B, which you have to mix perfectly in exact ratios and can take several days to cure.
 It would be perfect for doing big batches of flower jewellery, such as rose bud pearls.

-We mostly use UV resin like the Qiao Qiao UV Resin (I can’t find the name for this brand, but it’s the one that works), you can also use the Lisa Pavelka brand but it’s more expensive and you can’t get the big bottles.
+We mostly use UV resin like the our UV resin here, you can also use the Lisa Pavelka brand but it’s more expensive and you can’t get the big bottles.
 My trick is to buy a 60g bottle and a 200g bottle to refill it with.
 The little bottles are great to pour directly in your moulds.
 You’ll also need a cheap gel lamp like this.
 My hack for the gel lamp is to remove the plastic insert and place the lamp on a sheet of aluminum foil!
 We want the maximum amount of light to hit the jewellery to cure the resin and you work in layers.